tinygo-org/tinygo-site/content/microcontrollers/bbc-microbit.md

 - The micro:bit should restart and begin running your program.

+Note that if you want to use the Nordic SoftDevice, you cannot use this flashing method.
+Instead you need to flash programs using OpenOCD (see below).
+The command is `tinygo flash -target=microbit-s110v8 -programmer=cmsis-dap`.

 ### OpenOCD

 An alternative approach to load programs onto the micro:bit is by using the `openocd` command line utility program.
 You must install [OpenOCD](http://openocd.org/) before you will be able to flash the micro:bit board with your TinyGo code.

 - Plug your micro:bit into your computer's USB port.

-- Build and flash your TinyGo program using `tinygo flash -target=microbit`
+- Build and flash your TinyGo program using `tinygo flash -target=microbit -programmer=cmsis-dap`

 ## Notes